-1. Catholic Sisters are already addressing the most serious development challenges Africa is facing
+Catholic nuns are already addressing the most serious development challenges Africa is facing

-The truth is that while Africa is a continent of vast potential, it currently faces serious obstacles of poverty, chronic hunger, disease, ecological degradation and violence.
-Catholic sisters are a strong force in harnessing that potential, addressing these issues and offering hope for the future.
-These women, who are deeply trusted by their societies, are leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental and economic projects across the continent.
+African nuns are also deeply trusted members of their communities.
+They are leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental and economic projects across the continent.

-2. Most sisters are under-educated for the work they do
+Most African nuns are under-educated for the work they do

-The single biggest hurdle they have is a lack of education and skills needed to make a larger impact.
-Many African sisters lack higher education credentials or professional preparation; some lack even the secondary school qualifications required for entry to higher education.
+The single biggest hurdle that nuns face in their ministry work is a lack of education and skills needed to make a larger impact.
+Many lack higher education credentials or professional preparation; some lack even the secondary school qualifications required for entry to higher education.

-In fact, of the 40,000 Catholic Sisters in sub-Saharan Africa, approximately 80% lack higher education credentials.
+In fact, of the 40,000 Catholic nuns in sub-Saharan Africa, approximately 80% lack higher education credentials.

 For example, Sr. Constancia Nzovwa Lungu, LSOSF, leads a small team of fifteen, providing health screenings, treatment and educational programs to over 1,200 residents in an isolated community in Southern Zambia plagued with HIV cases.